Michael Valgren: Career

 In November 2020, Valgren signed a two-year contract with the team.
 He was added to the start list of the Tour de France for the 7th time in his career in 2021.
 In September, he won the Coppa Sabatini and the Giro della Toscana one-day races as well as the bronze medal in the UCI World road race championships.

 At the Route d'Occitanie in June 2022, Valgren was badly injured in a crash, sustaining a fractured pelvis, dislocated hip, injuries to the ACL and MCL and a damaged meniscus.
 He was unable to race for the rest of the year, and moved down to the the following year as he transitioned back to racing.
 He returned to competition on April 30, 2023, and soon after announced he would rejoin the World Tour squad the following year.

+Valgren won stage 17 of the 2026 Giro d'Italia, attacking from the breakaway just over a kilometre from the finish line.
+This was his first grand tour victory, and he dedicated the win to his son who had made him a lucky charm for the race.

+Valgren was selected for the 2026 Tour de France.